 Originally published in September 2015.
 Updated on July 12, 2018, and April 30, 2020.

-The cost of hiring a marketing agency can vary with surprising extremes.
+The cost to hire a marketing agency can vary with surprising extremes.
 It depending on a myriad of factors including company size, reputation, scope of work and even geographic location.
 However, as a general rule, most agencies will bill either on an hourly rate or on a quote for an entire project.

 Agencies will often have different hourly rates for services, for instance, project management, graphic design, illustration, programming, creative direction, content creation, or strategy development.
-The rates will often vary based on what the market rates and the skill or experience of the person performing the task.
+At the end of the day, the cost to hire a marketing agency will often vary based on what the market rates and the skill or experience of the person performing the task.

-Want a straightforward conversation about costs?
-Schedule a free consultation.
+Want a straightforward chat about costs?
+Schedule a call today.